Choosing a Laptop or Desktop for College

 Temple University students in the College of Education are not required to purchase/own their own computing device.
 Computing resources are available to our students across campus, including in the TECH Center, as well as the Education Computing Center (ECC) and the Graduate Student Resource Room (RA 659).
 However, owning your own computer enables you to easily take advantage of Temple's state-of-the-art technology resources for coursework, research and communication.

-If you decide to purchase your own computer for school, we recommend you review the current recommendations available on the Temple University Shopper's Guide.
+If you decide to purchase your own computer for school, we suggest you review the current recommendations available on the Temple University Shopper's Guide.
 The College of Education does not endorse a particular brand or type of computer for our majors.
 We recommend you to select a name-brand manufacturer, such as Apple, Dell, HP, Lenovo or Microsoft.
 These manufacturers generally use name-brand components and offer reliable customer support.

 Chromebook vs Windows/Mac Laptop